Member FDICFDIC-Insured - Backed by the full faith and credit of the U.S. Government

-Scammers take advantage of the pre-holiday shopping mayhem by texting or emailing fake tracking notices.
-They look official, like they were sent by FedEx, UPS, or the USPS, notifying you that your delivery is delayed.
-They provide a tracking number link that, if you click on it, could unleash a virus onto your computer.
-If you call the phone number provided, you will be asked for your payment information.
+Scammers exploit the holiday shopping rush by sending fake tracking notices via text or email.
+These messages appear to be from FedEx, UPS, or USPS and claim your delivery is delayed.
+They include a tracking number link that, if clicked, could unleash a virus on your computer.
+Calling the provided phone number might result in scammers asking for your payment information.

 About This Author